Weslife2002/backend-mongodb/README.md

   mongoose.connect('mongodb://<HostIP>:<PORT>/<Database>');
 ```

-The mongoose.connect is an async function and the time for connecting to mongodb server is quite large but mongoose has a queue for database commands, where all commands will be save there, waiting for the connection to establish and then run.
+The mongoose.connect is an async function and the time for connecting to mongodb server is quite large but mongoose has a `queue for storing database commands`, where all commands will be save there, waiting for the connection to establish and then run.

 ### Create schema